linode/docs/docs/applications/configuration-management/deploy-a-wordpress-site-using-terraform-and-linode-stackscripts/index.md

 - '[Terraform Input Variables](https://www.terraform.io/intro/getting-started/variables.html)'
 ---

-Linode's Terraform provider supports [StackScripts](/docs/platform/stackscripts/).
+The Linode Terraform provider supports [StackScripts](/docs/platform/stackscripts/).
 StackScripts allow you to automate the deployment of custom systems on top of the available default Linux distribution images or any saved custom images.
 You can create your own StackScripts, use a StackScript created by Linode or use a Community StackScript.

 In this guide you will learn how to use a Community StackScript to deploy WordPress on a Linode using Terraform.

 ## Before You Begin

-1. Install Terraform on your local computer using the steps found in the Install Terraform section of the [Use Terraform to Provision Linode Environments](https://linode.com/docs/applications/configuration-management/how-to-build-your-infrastructure-using-terraform-and-linode/#install-terraform) guide.
+1. Install Terraform on your local computer using the steps found in the Install Terraform section of our [Use Terraform to Provision Linode Environments](https://linode.com/docs/applications/configuration-management/how-to-build-your-infrastructure-using-terraform-and-linode/#install-terraform) guide.

 1. Terraform requires an API access token.
-Follow the [Getting Started with the Linode API](/docs/platform/api/getting-started-with-the-linode-api-new-manager/#get-an-access-token) guide to obtain a token.
+Follow the [Getting Started with the Linode API](/docs/platform/api/getting-started-with-the-linode-api-new-manager/#get-an-access-token) guide to obtain one.

 1. Browse the existing [StackScripts Library](https://www.linode.com/stackscripts/) to familiarize yourself with common tasks you can complete with existing StackScripts.